defano/wyldcard/README.md

 ![Default](doc/images/radio.png)           | `radio`       | A radio button drawn in the style provided by the operating system.
 When `autohilite` is true and the `family` property is an integer value, then clicking this button will cause the `hilite` of all other buttons in the family to become `false` and the `hilite` of this button to become true.
 ![Default](doc/images/menu.png)            | `menu`        | A drop-down (_combo box_) menu drawn in the style provided by the operating system.
 Each line of the button's contents are rendered as a selectable menu item.

-In addition to the properties common to all parts, a button has these additional properties:
+In addition to the properties common to all parts, a button has these additional unique properties:

 Property    | Description
 ------------|------------